-- Bronchioloalveolar carcinoma (BAC) is a rare form of adenocarcinoma that occurs in three percent of all lung cancer patients.
+- Adenocarcinoma with lepidic growth, previously called bronchioloalveolar carcinoma (BAC), is a rare form of adenocarcinoma that occurs in three percent of all lung cancer patients.
 It typically presents in younger patients, and is more common in women and nonsmokers.
 It tends to be less aggressive but can recur within the lung.

 - Squamous cell carcinoma is found in the mucous lining of the bronchial tubes.
 These tumors tend to grow more slowly, are more central in location, and are more common in men.